-• a.
+- a.
 Personal toiletry items may be stored in a drawer or closet.

-A portable toiletry caddy is recommended for carrying items to and from the shower.
+A portable toiletry caddy is recommended for carrying items to and from the shower. - b.
+Personal decor should reflect the philosophy - and values of HCC.
+Residential Coordinators have the right to remove any item that does not comply with HCC values and culture. - c.
+One approved bookshelf (small) and area rug are permitted per room.

 Keep that bathroom tidy with something as simple as toiletry caddy for soaps, brushes, and all those styling products.
-Top photo Ozark House; bottom photo Legacy Building.